Carter G. Woodson

 Carter Godwin Woodson (December 19, 1875 – April 3, 1950) was an American historian, author, journalist, and the founder of the Association for the Study of African American Life and History (ASALH).
 He was one of the first scholars to study the history of the Black African diaspora in the United States.
 A founder of The Journal of Negro History in 1916, Woodson has been called the "father of Black history."
 In February 1926, he launched the celebration of "Negro History Week," the precursor of Black History Month.
 Woodson was an important figure to the movement of Afrocentrism, due to his perspective of placing people of Sub-Saharan African descent at the center of the study of history and the human experience.

 Born in Virginia, the son of former slaves, Woodson had to put off schooling while he worked in the coal mines of West Virginia.
 He graduated from Berea College, and became a teacher and school administrator.
 Earning graduate degrees at the University of Chicago, Woodson then became the second African American, after W. E. B. Du Bois, to obtain a PhD degree from Harvard University.
 Woodson is the only person whose parents were enslaved in the United States to obtain a PhD in history.
 Largely excluded from the uniformly-white academic history profession, Woodson realized the need to make the structures which support scholarship in black history, and black historians.
-He taught at historically black colleges, Howard University and West Virginia State University, but spent most of his career in Washington, D.C., managing the ASALH, public speaking, writing, and publishing.
+He taught at Howard University and West Virginia State University, both historically black colleges, but spent most of his career in Washington, D.C., managing the ASALH, public speaking, writing, and publishing.